 After your LLC is formed and your business is up and running and revenue is flowing in it will come to that important point where you will distribute money to the partners.
 That may be just you, your spouse or other outside partners.

 Most simply think about writing a check from the LLC to themselves as the owner and really do not consider the tax ramifications of their actions.
-This is especially important any time you have a partner, whether that is a spouse, outside partner, separate legal entity.
+This is especially important when you have a partner, whether a spouse, outside partner, or separate legal entity.

 Let’s address some basic fundamentals first then get into more details

 The first step is to be aware of how your LLC is taxed.
 Are you a single-member LLC taxed as an S corporation, or disregarded for tax purposes?
 If you have earned income and a single-member LLC that will flow through to schedule C (basically you are operating as a sole proprietorship, but have the liability protection of an LLC).
 Test question: Is there any payroll for a single-member LLC?
 The answer: depends.
 If the LLC is disregarded for tax purposes there is NO payroll to the owner.
 Is it possible for a single-member LLC to have employees?
 Yes.
 If the single-member LLC is taxed as an S corporation, the active member (owner) would have payroll and distributions.
 If you have a single-member LLC taxed as an S corporation, of course, the only member is active.
 If you have a two-member LLC taxed as an S corporation, it is possible that the second member could be passive (this could be a spouse or silent partner).
 Would the passive member be the manager of an LLC managed by managers?
 No. By definition, if passive they would not be running day to day operations.
 Keep that in mind.